mlcommons/ck/README.md

-Collective Knowledge (CK) is a light-weight, portable, plugin-based framework, repository, web service and SDK to organize local user code and data, share it as reusable components with JSON API via GIT(HUB) and connect to predictive analytics (statistical analysis, data mining, machine learning).
+Collective Knowledge (CK) is a light-weight, portable, plugin-based framework, repository, web service and SDK to organize local user code and data, share it as reusable components with JSON API via GIT(HUB), and connect to predictive analytics (statistical analysis, data mining, machine learning) to automate and simplify any decision making.

 Description
 ===========